Optimize Warehouse Value Added Services with Python

 - Machine 3 — Kitting & Repackaging: transfer your goods in the sales packaging and add Gift With Purchase (GWP), Individual Note or Certificate of Authenticity

-After the completion of these 3 steps, your goods are ready to be put away in the stock area waiting to be picked for shipping to their final destinations (Store).
+After completing these 3 steps, your goods are ready to be put away in the stock area and are waiting to be picked up for shipping to their final destinations (Store).

 If your capacity of items handled by day is too low, this process can quickly become a major bottleneck.